imp1sh/ansible_managemynetwork/README.md

 ansible-galaxy collection install git+https://github.com/imp1sh/ansible_nftwallcollection.git
 ```

-> The collection expects to have an Ansible group named **allhosts** defined.
-All nodes need to be part of the group.
+> The collection expects to have an Ansible group containing all hosts.
+In the docs we typically use the name **tags_allhosts** defined.
 {.is-warning}

 ## Using the roles